obspy/obspy/obspy/io/sitexml/docs/tabular-input-reference.md

 | `layerBottomDepth_value` | no | Bottom depth of the layer.
 Leave empty for an open-ended final layer. | `0.19` |
 | `layerBottomDepth_uncertainty` | no | Uncertainty of the bottom depth. | `0.1` |

-Here is an example of a velocity-profile table, containing two velocity profiles for the same analysis and site and one velocity profile for a different analysis and site.
+Here is an example of a velocity-profile table, containing
+- two velocity profiles for the same analysis and site and
+- one velocity profile for a different analysis and site.

-**Please note,** that the layer data of one velocity profile share the same velocityProfileID.
+> **Please note** that, the layer data of one velocity profile, share the same velocityProfileID.

 | SiteID | analysisID | velocityProfileID | layerCount | velocityS | topDepth |
 | --- | --- | --- | --- | --- | --- |